facebook/react/docs/contributing/codebase-overview.md

 **The warning is shown when the `warning` condition is `false`.**

-One way to think about it is that the condition should reflect the normal situtation rather than the exceptional one.
+One way to think about it is that the condition should reflect the normal situation rather than the exceptional one.

 It is a good idea to avoid spamming the console with duplicate warnings: